-When you start out looking for a mortgage, you will soon understand that there are lots of different options available.
-Ranging from mortgages for first time buyers in Birmingham to home movers in Birmingham, or remortgages in Birmingham, there is a whole array to select.
+In the beginning of your mortgage process, you will quickly become aware that there are lots of different options available to you.
+Ranging from mortgages for First-Time Buyers in Birmingham to Home Movers in Birmingham, or Remortgages in Birmingham, there is a large variety to choose from.

 You will be paying a percentage above the Bank of England base rate.
 For example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

-However, there are certain circumstances where this can be an option.
-These include downsizing when you are older or have other investments that you will use to pay the capital back.
-Lenders are very strict when it comes to offering these products now, and the loan to values is a lot lower than back in the day.
+Reasons this may work, include downsizing when you are older or have other investments that you will use to pay the capital back.
+Lenders are very strict when it comes to offering these products now, and the loan to values is a lot lower than it used to be in days gone past.

 With an Offset Mortgage, the lender will organise a savings account to go alongside your mortgage account.
 Let’s say you have a mortgage balance of £80,000 and £20,000 remains deposited into your savings account, you only pay interest on the difference, which in this case would be £60,000.
 It can be a very efficient way of managing your money, especially if you are a higher rate taxpayer.